-Commissioner and the Chief Constable provide professional advice and expertise.
-All decision making reports must be submitted 7 days in advance of the meeting other than for urgent items that meet very specific criteria.
+Items of Constabulary business falling under the remit of the Police and Crime Commissioner or of a strategic nature are referred to the Commissioner from the Chief Officer Group.
 Decisions for financial investment are subject to a fully developed business case that provides a clear justification for the expenditure.
 The Commissioner's decision making policy sets out the decision making process and how decisions will be recorded and published to ensure transparency of all decisions taken.
 A Code of Conduct provides advice with regard to potential conflict and declarations of interest.